 The application must implement the Referrer-Policy header.
 The header must not be configured to no-referrer-when-downgrade or unsafe-url.

 The application must validate the qsh to prevent URL tampering.
+For Cacheable app iframes as documented here, this requirement does not apply.

 The application must not use versions of third-party libraries and dependencies with known vulnerabilities of high or critical severity.